OS2G/dont-code/README.md

 #### Youtube-dl Command Line Usage
 This section details a few basic usages of Youtube-dl.

+Ideal usage: youtube-dl -f best -x --audio-format mp3 (your video url here) -f best uses best quality possible for the download
+-x says to extract (mine uses ffmpeg, which has its own install process) the last flag is to make sure I get out mp3 audio files

 #### Skimming Manuals
 This section explains how to search documentation for the specific issues